Home About Us Research Family Support Advocacy Siblings & Youth Ask for Help Gallery Contact Us Donate Now →

 $100K UCSF Grant: Advancing DIPG Clinical Trial Science

-The Neev Kolte & Brave Ronil Foundation awarded a $100,000 grant to Dr. Sabine Mueller and Dr. Sebastian Waszak at UCSF to advance cell-free DNA whole-genome sequencing research — a novel, noninvasive way to assess treatment response in DIPG clinical trials.
+The Neev Kolte Foundation awarded a $100,000 grant to Dr. Sabine Mueller and Dr. Sebastian Waszak at UCSF to advance cell-free DNA whole-genome sequencing research — a novel, noninvasive way to assess treatment response in DIPG clinical trials.
 Dr. Mueller also treated Neev Kolte.

 2023NKF Research Team